Runswick Lifeboat Station: Coxswain Robert Patton

 At 04:25 on 8 February 1934, the new Runswick lifeboat The Always Ready (ON 766) launched to the aid of the steamship Disperser, which had started to sink whilst under tow in gale force conditions.
-Seven of the eight crew were taken off by the tugboat, but the eighth, with young man with a physical handicap, was still aboard.
+Seven of the eight crew were taken off by the tugboat, but the eighth, a young man with a physical handicap, was still aboard.
 Reaching the vessel an hour after launch, the lifeboat eventually managed to get alongside.
 However, the man didn't jump, but lowered himself over the side, and then wouldn't let go.
 Coxswain Patton grabbed the man, but still he wouldn't let go.
 As the lifeboat was swept away, the Coxswain was left clinging to the man, and then fell into the sea.
 He was crushed three times as the lifeboat moved in and out to the vessel.
 The man was eventually dragged into the lifeboat, but the Coxswain had been badly injured, and was taken to hospital with broken ribs, a broken pelvis, fractured vertebrae, and other injuries.
-Visited in hospital by a representative of the Institution, he said, " I could not let the poor lad go, as he might have drowned".
+Visited in hospital by a representative of the Institution, he said, "I could not let the poor lad go, as he might have drowned".
 Patton died nine days after the event.

 Robert Patton, Coxswain of Runswick Lifeboat, was posthumously awarded the RNLI's highest honour, the RNLI Gold Medal.
-The medal, and the vote, inscribed on vellum, and signed by H.R.H. the Prince of Wales, president of the Institution, was presented to Mrs Patton by the Prince of Wales in London on 20 April 1934.
+The medal, and the vote, inscribed on vellum, and signed by H.R.H.
+Prince of Wales, president of the Institution, was presented to Mrs Patton by the Prince of Wales in London on 20 April 1934.

 At a ceremony on 20 September 1934, the new lifeboat, The Always Ready (ON 766), which had not yet been officially named, was named Robert Patton–The Always Ready by the Princess Royal.